-“I have a couple that when I come [for a house visit] the father is sleeping because he did night shift … so he won’t be interested to sit and talk (Q: and do you try to involve fathers?)
-A: In this case it won’t do any good … he won’t cooperate, he was not interested in me" (Israel, O2).
+I have a couple … when I come [for a house visit], the father is sleeping because he did [a] night shift … so he won’t be interested to sit and talk (Q: And do you try to involve fathers?)
+A: In this case it won’t do any good … he won’t cooperate.
+He was not interested in me.
+(Israel, O2)

-Non powerful fathers
+Non-powerful fathers

-Not surprisingly, women within the family welfare system hold great power over men.
+Not surprisingly, women hold great power over men in the family welfare system.
 This is a well-studied issue that is not innovative.
-However, in our findings we can see the different ways of this power imbalance in each country.
+However, the analysis revealed different ways in which this power imbalance manifested in each country.

-In general, and not surprisingly, in both countries interviewees depicted women within the sphere of the family welfare services as more powerful.
-Firstly, as feminine professional power, where most practitioners, as well as the leadership, are women:
+In general, and in both countries, interviewees predictably depicted women within the sphere of family welfare services as being more powerful, firstly as feminine professional power in a context in which most practitioners, as well as leaders, are women:

-“Four men and sixteen women [in the team].
-Yes.
-And also the women in the leadership, so lot of women power” (Germany, 2).
+Four men and sixteen women [in the team].
+Yes, and also the women in the leadership [rung], so [a] lot of women power.
+(Germany, 2)

-“There is a lot of awareness among the social workers that there is a biased in favor of the mothers, because it is easier for us as women to identify with the mother” (Israel, KY1).
+There is a lot of awareness among the social workers that there is a bias in favour of the mothers because it is easier for us as women to identify with the mother.
+(Israel, KY1)

-In Germany, as it seems, the legal aspect of custody plays a major role in enhancing and expressing feminine power over fathers.
-Mothers have a preliminary advantage when it comes to custody, as described in the interviews, whereas fathers are being included mostly when they share the custody.
-So mothers usually have the custody, have the legal power, and are the gatekeepers who decides if the social worker could know the father or not.
-Eventually, social workers in Germany were afraid to challenge or appeal mothers and their ultimate power:
+In Germany, it seems that the legal aspect of custody plays a major role in enhancing and expressing feminine power over fathers.
+Mothers have a preliminary advantage when it comes to custody, as described in the interviews, whereas fathers are included mostly when they share custody.
+Therefore, mothers usually gain custody, have legal power and are the gatekeepers who decide if the social worker can get to know the father.
+Eventually, social workers in Germany become afraid to challenge or appeal against mothers and their ultimate power:

-“In Germany you have to think about the custody, and in this case the mother has the… sole custody.
-That she is entitled to custody and the father, he doesn't have any rights” (Germany, 6).
+In Germany, you have to think about the custody, and in this case, the mother has … sole custody.
+That [means] she is entitled to custody, and the father, he doesn’t have any rights.
+(Germany, 6)

-“Because it's more often that the child stays with the mother … and if the mother doesn't want to involve the father, it's also for us hard to involve him” (Germany, 2).
+Because it’s more often [the case] that the child stays with the mother … and if the mother doesn’t want to involve the father, it’s also hard for us to involve him.
+(Germany, 2)

-The only exceptional are refugees’ families, where the father is described as the more dominant and power holder in the family:
+The only exceptions were refugees’ families, in which fathers were described as the more dominant partners and power holders in the family:

-“I would say if there is Muslim background they are more stick to cultural … and also, yea, these old ideas about family and about the man being the head of the family.
-I think the Muslim fathers, this is more important.
-It's not always the case but I think in my majority of the cases and the cultural factors are more important for them” (Germany, 6).
+I would say, if there is a Muslim background, they are more [likely to] stick to cultural … and also, yeah, these old ideas about family and about the man being the head of the family.
+I think [for] the Muslim fathers, this is more important.
+It’s not always the case, but I think in my majority of cases, and the cultural factors are more important for them.
+(Germany, 6)

-This will be further discussed in the next sections.
-But even with regards to the cultural gap, mothers were treated with greater respect:
+This issue will be further discussed in the following sections, but even considering the cultural gap, mothers were treated with greater respect:

-“I had huge difficulties with Caribbean mothers, and I had criticized their parenting.
+I had huge difficulties with Caribbean mothers, and I had criticised their parenting.
 I mean, that it the worst thing I could do to this particular culture group.
 And you know, it was about me finding a way to reach these women without making this a cultural issue.
-So you have to find a way, because they feel they are being discriminated everywhere…” (Germany, 7).
+So, you have to find a way because they feel they are being discriminated [against] everywhere. … (Germany, 7).